ClapeyronThermo/Clapeyron.jl/docs/src/tutorials/user_defined_parameters.md

 model = PR(["water"],user_locations = [file])
 ```

-1. Using raw CSVs: you can literally write-out the CSV as a string within the REPL and just substitute this in:
+1. Using raw CSVs: you can literally write the CSV out as a string within the REPL and just substitute this in:

 ```julia
 csv_data = """Clapeyron Database File,